hgaren/heterogeneous_robot_team/README.md

-# Heterogeneous Team ROS-Gazebo Simulation Package
+# Heterogeneous Robot Team Simulation Package in ROS-Gazebo

 ## Istanbul Technical University Laboratory
 The purpose of this package is to simulate heterogeneous robot team (an aerial and a ground vehicle) in Gazebo, achieve multi-map merging from different view point and apply a senario for exploration.
 Lastly, while implementing the heterogeneous team in real life,  slightly different techniques of registiration and map merging are used.